Academic year 2022/23

 Introduction

-National and provider-level information about the outcomes for teacher trainees in England in the academic year 2021/22.
-Outcome measures presented are the proportion of trainees with course outcomes that gained qualified teacher status, and the employment rates of these qualified teachers.
+National and provider-level information about the outcomes for teacher trainees in England in the academic year 2022/23.
+Outcome measures presented are the proportion of trainees with course outcomes that gained Qualified Teacher Status (QTS), and the employment rates of these qualified teachers.
+The publication also includes further information on the trainees such as their characteristics, ITT subjects, and ITT routes.
 The publication also includes information on the number of assessment only candidates and the outcomes for early years ITT trainees.
+Please note that:

 Explore data and files used in this release